 Hi, Kevin Coupe here, and this is FaceTime with the Content Guy.

-That's what's on my mind this Thursday morning.
-As always, I want to hear what is on your mind.
+That’s what’s on my mind this morning and, as always, I’d like to hear what’s on your mind.

 - KC's View: